100Automations/Website/_guides/start_building.md

 category: 1
 ---

-## Steps to add an existing automation to 100 Automations:
+## Steps to add an automation to 100 Automations:

 ### 1. New Repository
 Create a new repository under the 100 Automations - [quick link here](https://github.com/organizations/100Automations/repositories/new)